 Grand Canyon Trip

-Grand Canyon: is one of the most physically & mentally demanding trips at VVS.
-After a service project for the National Park Service, students descend into the Canyon, covering over 5,000 feet of descent, shouldering packs containing food, clothing and necessities for the next 10 days.
+Grand Canyon is one of the most physically and mentally demanding Field Trips at VVS.
+After a service project for the National Park Service, students descend into the Canyon, covering over 5,000 feet of descent, shouldering packs containing food, clothing, and necessities for the next 10 days.
 Students cover over 50 miles, as well as an additional 25 miles of day hikes.
 On the final day they ascend over 4,000 feet.
-In return, students are exposed to some of the most breathtaking scenery in North America, from the rim of the canyon to swimming in the Colorado, to impressive slot canyons and waterfalls.
+In return, students are exposed to some of the most breathtaking scenery in North America including the rim of the canyon, impressive slot canyons and waterfalls, and swimming in the Colorado River.

-California Ecosystems: explores the various ecosystems of Southern California, from the Mojave Desert basins through the coniferous forests perched 10,000 feet above Palm Springs, from the chaparral coastal areas to the rocky and sandy coast around Santa Barbara.
-There are three main stops: Joshua Tree National Park, the coast near Santa Barbara and San Jacinto peak near Palm Springs.
-In Joshua Tree National Park students are part of an ecological service project, an anthropological study, outdoor activities, and a creative project.
-In Santa Barbara they work with professors at the University of California, Santa Barbara on coastal research projects.
-The trip ends with a hike to the top of San Jacinto Peak during a two-night backpacking adventure.
+California Ecosystems explores the various ecosystems of Southern California, from the Mojave Desert basins through the coniferous forests perched 10,000 feet above Palm Springs, to the rocky Channel Islands off the coast of Santa Barbara.
+There are three main stops: Joshua Tree National Park, Santa Cruz Island and San Jacinto peak near Palm Springs.
+In Joshua Tree National Park and on Santa Cruz Island students participate in ecological service projects and many outdoor activities including a hike to the top of San Jacinto Peak during a three-night backpacking adventure along a section of the Pacific Crest Trail.